Tribes 2: Development and release

 Tribes 2 was developed by Dynamix as a sequel to Starsiege: Tribes.
 Mötley Crüe recorded a song for the game that was never released with the game.

 On November 2, 2008, Sierra/Vivendi disabled the authentication servers required for its online multiplayer and dropped all official support for the Tribes franchise.

 In early 2009, a fan community project provided an unofficial patch and replacement server which restored online multiplayer functionality.

 The Torque 3D game engine, on which Tribes 2 is built, was released by GarageGames under the MIT license on September 20, 2012.
 The Tribes 2 source code beside the Torque engine was not made available.

-Published by Sierra On-Line, it was released for Microsoft Windows in North America on March 28, 2001, in Europe on April 13, 2001, and in Japan on June 22, 2001 (where it was published by Capcom).
+Published by Sierra On-Line, it was released for Microsoft Windows in North America on March 29, 2001, in Europe on April 13, 2001, and in Japan on June 22, 2001 (where it was published by Capcom).
 A Linux port was released by Loki Entertainment on April 19, 2001.

 On November 20, 2002, Sierra released an update for Tribes 2.
 This update contained two new game types, new maps and updates to address several issues.
 Sierra, which was then part of Vivendi Universal Games, licensed the franchise to Irrational Games for a third installment; Tribes: Vengeance was released in October 2004.

 In an effort to increase interest in the upcoming sequel, Sierra released both the original Starsiege: Tribes and Tribes 2 as freeware download on May 4, 2004.

 In 2015, the game was released as freeware by Hi-Rez Studios.

 Reception

 Tribes 2 received "generally favorable reviews" according to the review aggregation website Metacritic.
 Kevin Rice of NextGen said of the game, "It's not terribly friendly toward newbies, and the system requirements are stiff, but wow...
 There's nothing else this incredibly good for team-based multiplayer mayhem."
+Human Tornado of GamePro said, Tribes veterans will want to pick up Tribes 2, but newbies will need some patience to enjoy the game."

 The game was commercially successful.
 Its sales had surpassed 200,000 units and were steadily rising by the time of Dynamix's closure in November 2001, according to the company's Dave Georgeson.
 Sales in North America alone reached 245,069 units by the end of 2001, according to PC Data.
 This amounted to $9.7 million in revenue.
 In August 2006, Edge declared it the U.S.' 70th best-selling computer game released between January 2000 and August 2006.
 Combined sales of all Tribes computer games released between those dates had reached 480,000 units in the U.S. by August 2006.